P1_1

 A PERSONAL EXPERIENCE.

-In 2011 I began searching for a specific model of a ketch.
-I flew from Florida to Mexico, to Seattle (twice) and the BVI’s, to inspect boats.
-My budget was around $180,000, but I was unable to find a vessel to my liking.
-I then found a similar-sized ketch on my doorstep, but I immediately saw that it was in the project boat realm.
+In 2010 I began searching for a specific model of a 50’ foot sailboat, with a budget of around $180,000, but I was unable to find a vessel to my liking.
+I then found a similar sized ketch on my doorstep, but I immediately saw that it was in the project boat realm.
 It was obvious that it suffered from a lack of maintenance, and many things did not work at all.
-I still paid for a professional survey, after which I bought the boat for less than one-quarter of my budget.
-As I began working on the boat, I discovered things that even the surveyor had overlooked and which I was not surprised about at all.
-For the first two years most of my time was spent repairing or replacing broken items, using left-over funds from my budget.
-The advantage of this was that I now had new, modern equipment, which was under warranty.
+I still paid for a professional survey to look at it, after which I bought the boat for less than half the asking price, and one quarter of my budget.
+As I began working on the boat I discovered things that the surveyor had overlooked, and for the first two years most of my time was spent repairing or replacing unusable equipment.
+The advantage of this was that I could choose the equipment I wanted, and I was able to install most of it myself.

 CONCLUSION.

 In trying to answer the question first posed, so much depends upon the boat and the individual buyer.
-This article is therefore only an outline of possible eventualities, and the pitfalls that may confront a would-be buyer of either type of boat.
-In the final analysis, “Caveat emptor” may be the best advice that can be given.
+This article is therefore only an outline of possible eventualities, along with some pitfalls that may confront a would-be buyer of either type of boat.
+In the final analysis, “Caveat emptor” may be the best advice that anyone can be given.